andrew/ultimate-awesome/README.md

 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
-- [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
-- [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
-But feel free to take a look and learn together!.
 - [Computer-Science-Study](https://github.com/iaurg/Computer-Science-Study) - Conteúdo para estudo de Ciência da Computação.
 Melhorias e dicas são bem-vindas 🆙.
 - [awesome-csharp](https://github.com/JessicaBarclay/awesome-csharp) - Awesome list of C# related libraries, tools and tutorials.
 Inspired by awesome-dotnet, awesome-dotnet-core, awesome-roslyn and awesome.
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.